bibledit/old/osx/README.md

 ## Sandboxing

 With the app sandboxed enabled in Xcode, the app cannot write to the webroot folder in the app's Resources.
-To deal with this, the app copies the webroot folder to within the sandbox.
+To deal with this, the app copies the webroot folder to the documents folder within the sandbox.

 ## libcurl

 The bibledit library depends on libcurl.
 Bibledit should be linked with some version of libcurl.

-* OS X 10.10 SDK libcurl.dylib libcurl.4.dylib: It initially works but after a few minutes of synchronizing with a Bibledit server it starts to time out, and stops working.
+* OS X 10.10 SDK libcurl.dylib libcurl.4.dylib: It initially works but after a few minutes of synchronizing with Bibledit Cloud it starts to time out, and stops working.

 * Link with the static library (libcurl.a) of a Macports installation, and add all the macports dependent *.a libraries to the Bibledit Xcode project to include them.
 This works well: No timeouts occur.